TATTOOED: A Robust Deep Neural Network Watermarking Scheme based on Spread-Spectrum Channel Coding: Introduction

 \section{Introduction}

-\epigraph{Software 2.0 is written in much more abstract, human unfriendly language, such as the weights of a neural network.}{\emph{Andrej Karpathy\\Director of AI at Tesla}}

 The presence of vast quantities of data originating from multitudes of sources in conjunction with powerful computational resources has fueled the last decade of machine learning (ML) applications.
 In particular, deep learning (DL) has demonstrated exceptional results in a growing number of domains, constantly pushing the boundaries of previously known state-of-the-art solutions.
 The abundance of significant volumes of data enables DNNs, the core ML technique at the heart of many state-of-the-art DL solutions, to autonomously determine and learn relevant features directly from the input, removing the need for handcrafted features.
-In doing so, DNNs have transformed themselves as the ML-technique of choice for areas such as image classification~\cite{Simonyan14verydeep, He2016DeepRL}, natural language processing~\cite{nlp1, recommender_2}, speech recognition~\cite{speech2}, data (image, text, audio) generation~\cite{styleGAN, iresnet}, and cyber-security~\cite{continella_shieldfs, naked_sun, encod_nss}.
-Moreover, a growing body of work has achieved impressive insights obtained from the use of DNNs to mitigate the impact of the currently ongoing COVID-19 pandemic~\cite{valenciacovidwired2021}, further emphasizing the benefits resulting from the adoption of DL.
+In doing so, DNNs have transformed themselves as the ML-technique of choice for areas such as image classification~\cite{Simonyan14verydeep,He2016DeepRL,Chollet2017XceptionDL}, natural language processing~\cite{nlp1,nlp2}, speech recognition~\cite{speech1,speech2}, data (image, text, audio) generation~\cite{styleGAN,passGAN,iresnet,9833616}, and cyber-security~\cite{encod,de2022evading,piskozub2021malphase,pagnotta2023dolos,de2024have}.